sutthipongl/TimeTablePraticeNext/README.md

+# What's new ?
+Division Mode is ready !

 # Timetable Practic

 This is a tiny game is a fun way to let childern practic timetable and get reward.
 In behind the scene, it's #React.js #Next.js and #Bootstrap.